Virtual colonoscopy: Is it ready for prime time?

 - Once the appropriate amount of distension is achieved, the patient is scanned with the Computer Tomography (CT) machine.
-The scan time takes approximately 15 seconds, during which the patient holds his breath.
-The patient is scanned both on his stomach as well as on his back.
-We do this to allow fluid and stool to fall away from the dependent portion of the colon.
+The scan time takes approximately 15 seconds, during which time the patient holds his or her breath.
+The patient is scanned both on the stomach and back.
+This allows fluid and stool to fall away from the dependent portion of the colon.

 - After the exam, the patient goes to the bathroom to expel the gas and then gets dressed.

 - There are two methods that can be used to deal with a polyp identified on a CT colonography.
-If the patient desires to have a same day diagnostic colonoscopy if a polyp is identified (avoiding another prep), they wait for approximately 45 minutes to 1 hour in order to determine whether a polyp has been identified.
-We need this time to carefully examine the colon using our computer renderings.
+If the patient desires to have a same day diagnostic colonoscopy if a polyp is identified (avoiding another prep), he or she waits for approximately 45 minutes to 1 hour in order to determine whether a polyp has been identified.
+This time is needed to carefully examine the colon using computer images.
 If a polyp is identified, the patient then goes to the colonoscopy suite where a formal colonoscopy is performed to remove the polyp.
 If no polyp is found, the patient goes home.
-Alternatively, the patient may prefer to go home and wait to see if a polyp is identified on the CT colonography (it should be noted that polyps are identified in only 10-25% of screening patients).
+Alternatively, the patient may prefer to go home and wait to see if a polyp is identified on the CT colonography.

-- No sedation is given for the CT colonography .
-However, the patient must still have a chaperone come with him in case a formal colonoscope is performed (sedation will be given for this).
+- No sedation is given for the CT colonography.
+However, the patient must still have a responsible person available to drive home should a colonoscopy be needed (sedation will be given for this).

 - The patient may resume normal activity after the procedure.

 More about CT colonography